ejmastnak/portfolio/src/tmg/chattmg/index.md

 This material is then ready for chunking and embedding, for later use with RAG.

-::: details Plain text is not crucial {open}
+::: info On using plain text training data
-I consolidated materials into Markdown in this project, but doing so is not crucial—OpenAI can ingest Word, PDF, and many other files when preparing a vector store.
+I consolidated materials into Markdown in this project, but doing so is not crucial—OpenAI and other LLM providers can ingest Word, PDF, and many other files when preparing a vector store.

 But consolidated, hand-curated plain text (when feasible) certainly gives you more control over what information OpenAI will ingest (and thus better answers), generally cuts down on file size (and thus hosting costs) and also makes it easier to perform manual chunking should we choose to migrate to a custom embedding pipeline in the future.
 :::

-## Embedding and RAG
+## Embedding and RAG {#rag}

 This project used OpenAI's out-of-the-box [vector store](https://platform.openai.com/docs/api-reference/vector-stores) and [file](https://platform.openai.com/docs/api-reference/files) features to handle embedding and RAG.
 This was most efficient and cost-effective for this relatively simple case, where the knowledge base consisted of hundreds of pages from some 30-40 documents.